Kolatch Family Foundation

 How to Apply

 The Kolatch Family Foundation does not have a public application process.
-According to their IRS filings, the foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to their IRS filings, the foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Grants are awarded based on: